hkgnp/reactcra-apexcharts-demo/README.md

 # Installation

-Clone the folder and run:
+Clone this repo and run:

 1. `npm i`
 2. `npm start`